dfinke/ImportExcel/mdHelp/en/Close-ExcelPackage.md

 # Close-ExcelPackage

 ## SYNOPSIS
-Closes an Excel Package, saving, saving under a new name or abandoning changes and opening the file in Excel as required.
+Closes an Excel Package, either saving normally, saving under a new name, or abandoning changes, in addition to opening the file in Excel (if specified).

 ## SYNTAX